San Franciscan Nights: Background

 city".
 Cash Box said that it has "pretty guitar work behind the easy-going vocal".

 The flipside of the UK version of this single was a song called "Gratefully Dead", another nod from the Animals to the San Francisco scene.

 Burdon's notion that San Francisco's nights are warm drew some derision from Americans more familiar with the city's climate – best exemplified by the apocryphal Mark Twain saying, "The coldest winter I ever spent was a summer in San Francisco." – and music writer Lester Bangs thought Burdon's notion "inexplicable".
 But in fact, Burdon and his group had recently played in San Francisco during a rare 10-day stretch of exceptionally warm spring weather, which left a strong, if erroneous impression on them.
+Burdon also offered other interpretations.
+In late 1967, he told a reporter about the favorable impression the city had left on him when he first visited.
+"The reason I wrote 'San Franciscan Nights' is that I went to San Francisco and had a groovy time there."
+And after performing the song in concert in 1983, he "rolled his eyes at the end and said, 'It's got nothing to do with the weather.'"
+Years later, in 2017, he reiterated to an interviewer his fondness for the city, saying that San Francisco would always "hold a special place in my heart."
+He also observed, with some amusement, that when the Animals played at Stern Grove recently, the weather was neither foggy nor chilly, and it was "the best day of the year."

 At a concert in Naperville, Illinois in 2010, Burdon said the song was written about an evening with Janis Joplin in San Francisco.